solidity-labs-io/forge-proposal-simulator/docs/guides/timelock-proposal.md

         timelockVault.transferOwnership(timelock);
         token.transferOwnership(timelock);
-        token.transfer(timelock, token.balanceOf(address(deployer)));
+        // Make sure that DEPLOYER is the address you specify in the --sender flag token.transfer(timelock, token.balanceOf(addresses.getAddress("DEPLOYER")));
     }

-    // Sets up actions for the proposal, in this case, setting the MockToken to active. function _build() internal override {
+    // @notice Set up actions for the proposal, in this case, setting the MockToken to active. function _build() internal override {
         /// STATICCALL -- not recorded for the run stage address timelockVault = addresses.getAddress("VAULT");